Datnia/duo-studio/content/journal/web-design-rfp/web-design-rfp.md

 ### Sitemap & Architecture

 Once you've provided the visual direction, the next step is to define the existing web pages and to decide if you want to add pages.
-Feel free to simplify this list by highlighting the top-level pages unless there are important project requirements in the sub-pages.
+Feel free to simplify this list by highlighting the top-level pages unless there are important requirements in the sub-pages.
 Naturally, you’ll end up with a list that’s essentially your sitemap.
-No need to get fancy need to get fancy with diagrams, a list of your current or additional pages will work.
+No need to get fancy need to get fancy with diagrams, a simple list of your current and desired additional pages will work.

-A well-crafted website design RFP includes specific requirements for your site architecture and templating systems.
+A well-crafted RFP includes specific requirements for your site architecture and templating system.

 ### Technology

 In this section, we'll go over web development based features that you may add in your website design RFP.
 Try not to make it too technical, the development team will find the solutions.
 Instead, focus on highlighting specific requirements you need to solve your business goals.

-**Content Management System (CMS)**
+### Content Management System (CMS)

 If you have an internal team responsible for managing the content of your site, mention this in your website design RFP.
 Inform your vendors about your existing CMS and expectations for the new website.
-As they’re reading through your RFP, they'll start envisioning what you need for a successful project.

-**Third-Party Integrations**
+### Third-Party Integrations

 Do you have a CRM for your digital marketing?
 Do you want to have a map embed on your new site?
 Or does your business require specific user authentication for logins?
-List out all the third-party integrations connected to your site and consider any additional features you want to add.
-Be clear about these specific requirements and triple check this so you don’t leave necessary integrations out.
+List out all the third-party integrations connected to your site and consider additional features you want.
+Be clear about these specific requirements and triple check this so you don’t leave out important integrations.

 ### Search Engine Optimization (SEO)

-You've might've heard about SEO before and it’s an important feature to factor in when considering a new website.
-SEO is the practice of enhancing a website to increase its visibility on search engines and there are many factors involved, like on-page, off-page, local and keywords.
+You've probably heard of SEO before and it’s an important feature to think about when considering a new website.
+SEO is the practice of enhancing a website to increase its visibility on search engines and there are many factors involved, like on-page, off-page, local and keyword optimization.
 Be clear about the functionality requirements - feel free to learn more about it [here](https://moz.com/learn/seo/what-is-seo){target="_blank"}.
 As you're writing your RFP, include any existing metrics and what goals you'd like to achieve for the search engine result pages (SERPs).
 Let your vendors know that you want to rank above your competitors or just higher than where you are now.

 ### Security and Maintenance

 It would be a shame to go through an entire website project just to end up with a crashed or hacked site.
-While digital agencies typically follow security protocols, you can reinforce this by setting clear expectations on security.
+While digital agencies typically follow security protocols, you can reinforce this by setting clear expectations.
 Specify if you'll need SSL certificates, firewalls, and/or scheduled updates.
 This leads to the topic of maintenance.

 Do you have an internal team that can of manage website files or backups?
 If you do, provide a list of requirements for the access they'll need.
 If you don’t, be transparent on whether you expect the selected vendor to handle site maintenance.
 Keep in mind that this impacts the budget.